lindsaykwardell/natural-order/Readme.md

 ## Migration

 All options from verion 0.3.0 are still available with the new API.
-For example:
+Alternatively, if you prefer the old syntax, it is still available, but you will need to call `.sort()` still.

 ```javascript
 const list = ["a", "b", "c", "A"]